The diamond loupe

 To accurately view and evaluate a diamond, you first need to learn how to look properly through a magnifying glass.
 This trick is harder than it looks and goes as follows:

-It may take some time before you get the hang of it, but eventually persistence pays off.
-Once you’ve succeeded to look correctly through the loupe, you can evaluate the shape of the diamond, the color and the purity.
+It may take some time before you get the hang of it, but eventually, persistence pays off.
+Once you’ve succeeded to look correctly through the loupe, you can evaluate the shape of the diamond, the color, and the purity.
+A loupe is also a very useful tool when you want to find out whether a diamond is real or fake.

 There are many different types of magnifiers that diamond workers use at their craft of cutting, polishing and grading diamonds.
 The ones that are most often used are: